dsnsgithub/homelab/docs/bootstrap.md

 ## 0. Build Talos ISOs and Boot the VMs

-Build one `v1.14.0` schematic per CPU architecture in the Talos Image Factory (`https://factory.talos.dev`), adding system extensions as needed: arm64 for the UTM VMs, amd64 for the Proxmox VM.
-Record the schematic IDs and download the ISOs.
+Visit https://factory.talos.dev and download the ISOs for your platform, adding system extensions as needed.

-**Create the VMs.** Give each VM at least 2 vCPU, 2 GB RAM, and 10 GB disk, with headroom for workloads.
-Attach the matching ISO, use **bridged** networking, and boot from the CD.
-In Proxmox, upload the ISO first under Datacenter, Storage, ISO Images.
+Create the VMs by attaching the matching ISO.
+If you are using UTM, enable **Apple Virtualization** instead of QEMU to prevent etcd corruption on power loss and use **bridged** networking to give the VMs their own IP.

-**First boot.** Each node enters maintenance mode, displaying a DHCP address.
+On first boot, each node enters maintenance mode, displaying a DHCP address.
 Those IPs become `<node-1/2/3>` in step 3.

 ## 1. Clone